radistmorse/rhythmbox-vk/README.md

 - cd ~/.local/share/rhythmbox/plugins
 - git clone https://github.com/radistmorse/rhythmbox-vk.git vk
 - Switch the plugin on
-- Press "configure" and provide three needed variables.
+- Press "configure" and login to your VK account.
+Allow the plugin to access the musick.
-*I really don't know how it should be obtained.
-I myself found it in similar scripts, but as it's kind of secret/personal I don't provide it.*
+- **Restart rhythmbox!**

 USAGE:
 --------------
 - Enter the search line and press "Search"
 - You can play the tracks right from the results tab, or you can move it to default playlist
-- Press "clear" to clear the results
+- Press "clear" to clear the results *not working yet. you can select all aby pressing ctrl-a and choose "delete" from the pop-up menu*

 TODO:
 --------------
+- bugfixes: make "clear all" work, work without restart
 - Ability to download tracks
 - Ability to add tracks to the library permanently
-- *(probably not going to happen)* An UI to extract the needed variables automatically

 Based loosely on